cds-hooks/docs/docs/hooks/index.md

 When potentially multiple FHIR resources value a single context field, these resources SHOULD be formatted as a FHIR Bundle.
 For example, multiple FHIR resources are necessary to describe all of the orders under review in the `order-review` hook's `orders` field.
 Hook definitions SHOULD prefer the use of FHIR Bundles over other bespoke data structures.

 Often, context is populated with in-progress or in-memory data that may not yet be available from the FHIR server.
 For example, `medication-prescribe` and `order-review` define context fields containing FHIR resources that represent draft resources.
-In this case,  the EHR should only provide these draft resources and not the full set of ordesr available from its FHIR server.
+In this case,  the EHR should only provide these draft resources and not the full set of orders available from its FHIR server.
 The CDS service MAY pre-fetch or query for FHIR resources with other statuses.

 All FHIR resources in context MUST be based on the same FHIR version.